programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

    The "cd" command tells your computer to look at the place in the computer's folder system you specify by the path typed after it—in this case, the path to the GitHub folder created by installing the GitHub for Desktop app.

 3. At the command line, type in the following—but replace "JekyllDemo" with whatever you want your site to be called.
-Note that your site's public URL will take the form http://amandavisconti.github.io/JekyllDemo, with *amandavisconti* being the author's GitHub username and *JekyllDemo* the name of the site I entered at this step (an option to purchase and use your own custom URL is possible; see the "Getting fancy" section below).
+Note that your site's public URL will take the form http://amandavisconti.github.io/JekyllDemo/, with *amandavisconti* being the author's GitHub username and *JekyllDemo* the name of the site I entered at this step (an option to purchase and use your own custom URL is possible; see the "Getting fancy" section below). **Lowercase and uppercase do *not* point to the same website automatically**, so unlike my "JekyllDemo" example you might wish to pick an all-lowercase name to make sure people who hear about the site type its URL correctly.

    `jekyll new JekyllDemo`